microsoft/mstunnel-ocserv/doc/ocserv.8.md

 ## IMPLEMENTATION NOTES
-Note that while this server utilizes privilege separation and all authentication occurs on the security module, this does not apply for TLS client certificate authentication.
-That is due to TLS protocol limitation.
+Note that while this server utilizes privilege separation and all authentication occurs on the security module, due to a TLS protocol limitation this does not apply for TLS client certificate authentication.
+To take advantage of privilege separation combine certificate and password authentication.

 ## NETWORKING CONSIDERATIONS
 In certain setups, where a firewall may be blocking ICMP responses, setting the